Xkeeper0/timeron/README.md

-written in lua using [love2d](https://love2d.org) 0.9.X. may work in newer versions
+written in lua using [love2d](https://love2d.org), last tested in version 11.1. may not work in newer versions.

 inputting time